Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 A Philadelphia painter, Adele von Helmold studied art under William Merritt Chase and Thomas Anshutz at the Pennsylvania Academy of Fine Art.
 Her married name was Read.
 No more information is available online.

-Portrait of Seated Woman--
+Portrait of a Seated Lady

-Peasant Woman with Pitcher, Rome--
+with Pitcher, Rome--

 A Holiday Occupation--exhibited in the